 - You can bake the chicken patties instead of pan frying them!
 Follow all the directions below and bake them on a baking sheet for roughly 20 minutes in an oven that’s been preheated to 400° Fahrenheit.
 Flip them halfway so they cook evenly!
 Be sure to check the final temp with a meat thermometer.

-- For even better chicken patties, after forming them, refrigerate them for at least 30 minutes before pan frying them.
-Cooking them from cold instead of room temperature or warm will help them hold together better.
-They’ll be juicier and more flavorful, too.
+- For even better chicken patties, refrigerate the prepared patties for at least 30 minutes before cooking them.
+Cooking them from cold instead of room temperature or warm will help them hold together better AND they’ll be juicier and more flavorful, too.

 - Be sure the skillet is hot and ready before you put the patties in the oil.
-If it’s not, they’ll just soak up the oil instead of pan-frying.
+If it’s not, they’ll just soak up the oil instead of getting good and crisp!